 Limitation on the size of the academic load for which graduate students can register might be imposed by the dean or faculty advisor.
 Generally, students on probation are required to restrict the academic program to a minimum full-time load until they have returned to good standing.

 Interpretation of Full-Time and Half-Time Status of Graduate Students for Purposes of Certification to Lending/Funding Agencies

 To be eligible for certification of full-time status as a graduate student, a student must meet at least one of the following conditions:

 - Enrollment in nine credit hours.

-- Ph.D., D.M.A. and Ed.D. candidates who have passed their doctoral comprehensive examinations and are enrolled in one hour (not to exceed 10 semesters of certification under this category).
+- Ph.D., D.M.A., D.N.P. and Ed.D. candidates who have passed their doctoral comprehensive examinations and are enrolled in at least one credit hour (not to exceed 10 semesters of certification under this category).